wipodev/Verbose_Terminal/README.md

 ## Description

-Verbose Terminal is a Python library that provides a simple and easy-to-use interface for displaying styled messages in the terminal.
-It includes predefined styles for success, warning, error, and informational messages, both with and without background colors.
+Verbose Terminal is a Python library that provides a simple and easy-to-use interface for displaying stylish messages in the terminal.
+It includes predefined styles for log, debug, info, success, warning, error and critical messages, and also has support for logging.

 ## Requirements